kandashi/Dynamic-Effects-SRD/README.md

 - Updated a lot of spells/items to fall in line with DnD5e 1.2.0, Midi 0.3.35 and DAE 0.2.28
 - Added experimental version of Bracers of Archery, Alter Self and Deamon Armor to take use of the item effects from DAE
 - Added Dust of Disappearance, Goggles of Night, Horseshoes of Speed, Boots of Elvenkind
-- Added Midi versions of Invisibility and Heroes' Feast for timeouts and advanatage on wis saves
+- Added Midi versions of Invisibility and Heroes' Feast for timeouts and advantage on wis saves
 - Updated Blindness/Deafness to not require a macro
 - Added specific damage types for Divine Favour
 - Added Contagion, Divine Word (requires About Time), Faerie Fire, Feeblemind, True Strike spells, all require Midi some need CUB (Contagion and Divine Word)